anowacki/FebusTools.jl/README.md

 The code is preliminary and in draft form, without tests or documentation.
 You are free to use it, but I cannot offer any guarantees of its continued maintenance.

+## Disclaimer
+Although designed to deal with data from Febus equipment, the code in this repository is not endored by Febus and was developed independently from them.
+Febus cannot be held liable for any problems associated with using this software.